Azure-Samples/cargotracker-wls-aks/README.md

 You can also `curl` the REST API exposed by Cargo Trakcer.

 The `/graph-traversal/shortest-path` REST API allows you to retrive shortest path from origin to destination.

-Note that The API requires three parameters:
+The API requires three parameters:

 | Paramater Name | Value |